- 1. You can travel outside the U.S. without getting on a plane

 Cruisers love the Princess wearable disc medallions that enable them to check in online, keep in touch with their kids on board, make reservations, have food delivered wherever they are and even open their stateroom doors.
 They’re taking contactless travel to a new degree!

 Holland America fans love the culturally immersive activities that reflect where the cruise is going.
-The 2022 season is Holland America’s 75th in Alaska and they are pulling out all the stops.
+And in Alaska they usually pull out all the stops.

 Join exclusive FOOD & WINE shore excursion where you can chow down at a crab feast or sample Anchorage’s craft beer.
 On board, EXC talks focus on history and culture.
 You might hear stories of native Alaskans or hang out with naturalists who can spot wildlife from the deck.